Philtherage/03_Project-Boost/README.md

 * Section 3: 43.
 Physics and Rigidbodies.
 (Changed from velocity to relativeForce on thrust).

 * Section 3: 45.
 Using Time.deltaTime. (multiplied rotateForce by deltaTime).

+* Section 3: 46.
+Adding A Touch of Audio.